-- The bride and groom have religion come from different religious backgrounds, so they choose the civil route to avoid potential problems with interfaith ceremonies.
-(But know that interfaith marriages are increasingly common and not the headache they once were considered.)
+- Both partners come from different religious backgrounds, so they choose the civil route to avoid potential problems with interfaith ceremonies (but know that interfaith marriages are increasingly common and not the headache they once were).

-- Your ideal ceremony is more creative than clergy will allow (for example, you want secular poems and prose read; you want rock songs for your processional and recessional; or you want to include Native American and Buddhist rituals).
+- Your ideal ceremony is more creative than clergy will allow (for example, you want to include readings from your favorite poems or books, pop songs for your processional and recessional, or performance art or Buddhist rituals).